 OpenSea dubs itself the world’sfirst and largest NFT marketplace.
 But more simply put, you can think of OpenSea as eBay for digital objects and collectibles.

 Back in 2017, Alex Atallah and Devin Finzer founded OpenSea in New York City.
-Shortly after, they entered the company into the famed Y Combinator startup accelerator and promptly receiving a $2.7M backing.
+Shortly after, they entered the company into the famed Y Combinator startup accelerator and promptly received a $2.7M backing.

 The OpenSea team had lots to prove early on.
 Before 2021, NFTs had yet to catch fire apart from early fads like CryptoKitties.
 However, the team’s vision that people would soon value digital objects as much — or more — than physical ones started playing out.
 Here’s a bit of context to better understand what OpenSea is.